 IFRS 12 results in extended disclosure requirements which need to be considered for the first time NORD/LB's consolidated financial statements as at 31 December 2014.
-These concerns in particular the disclosures relating to unconsolidated structured entities (special purpose entities).
+These concern in particular the disclosures relating to unconsolidated structured entities.

 Consolidated Financial Statements, Joint Arrangements and Disclosure of Interests in Other Entities: Transition Guidance (Amendments to IFRS 10, IFRS 11 and IFRS 12)